sderosiaux/guidelines-to-create-a-strong-website/README.md

   - Shrink your js/css bundles
     - Split the libs bundle(s) (rarely changed) from the app bundle(s)
     - Analyze your js bundle, to be sure you are not bundling crap (using [source-map-explorer](https://github.com/danvk/source-map-explorer for instance))
+    - Lazy load modules that aren't on the critical path
-  - Batch layout trashing using [fastdom](https://github.com/wilsonpage/fastdom)
+  - Batch layout trashing using [fastdom](https://github.com/wilsonpage/fastdom) if not using a framework that does it for you
   - Load unnecessary modules after the initial rendering
   - Delay if not in the viewport at first sight
     - Load images lazily